 - At a public auction, the buyer needs cash, wire transfer, or certified check

 Buy a Home at a Probate Sale

 A homebuyer may get a bargain by purchasing a home in probate.
 The sale of the home occurs either in a court-supervised auction or through private negotiation with the estate's executor.
-A buyer may have to visit the courthouse and complete additional paperwork, but if heirs are anxious to sell the home quickly, a buyer may benefit from a reduced price.
+A court auction is conducted when a person dies intestate, without a will and the state or commonwealth sells the property.
+A buyer may have to visit the courthouse and complete additional paperwork but if heirs are anxious to sell the home quickly, a buyer may benefit from a reduced price.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.